cloudfoundry-incubator/fissile/docs/configuration.md

   - name: nats
     release_name: nats             # The name of the BOSH release this is from
   tags:
-  - clustered                      # Mark this role as self-clustering
+  - clustered                      # Mark this role as self-clustering => StatefulSet
   run:                             # Runtime configuration
     scaling:                       # Auto-scaling limits
       min: 1